Dikachis/alx-low_level_programming/0x1E-search_algorithms/README.md

 # 0x1E.
 C - Search Algorithms

 ## Learning Objectives<br>
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
-General
 - What is a search algorithm
 - What is a linear search
 - What is a binary search
 - What is the best search algorithm to use depending on your needs

 ## General Requirements
 - Allowed editors: ``vi``, ``vim``, ``emacs``